 In most of the relevant studies, reactive hyperemia was evaluated in a single forearm, without specification of subject handedness.
 It makes sense that vascular responses in the skin should be symmetrical, as we indeed verified (Figures 1 and 2), but this assumption is less straightforward in the case of muscle.
-Carlson et al. (1987) examined 16 healthy subjects of both sexes with plethysmography and found a greater total excess blood flow on the right than on the left forearm (8.5 \pm 1.4 ws.
-6.8 \pm 1.4 ml/100 ml tissue, p=0.043).
-In contrast, no dominant forearm.

-such difference was reported in a more ancient work fi (Patterson and Whelan 1955).
-In none of these two fil studies was handedness reported.
-Our results clearly m indicate that muscular reactive hyperemia does not 20 systematically differ between the dominant and non h
+Carlson et al examined 16 healthy subjects of both sexes with plethysmography and found a greater total excess blood flow on the right than on the left forearm (8.5 ± 1.4 vs 6.8 ± 1.4 ml/100 ml tissue, p=0.043) (Carlsson et al. 1987).
+In contrast, no such difference was reported in a more ancient work (Patterson et al. 1955).
+In none of these two studies was handedness reported.
+Our results clearly indicate that muscular reactive hyperemia does not systematically differ between the dominant and non dominant forearm.

 Available studies have consistently found that reactive hyperemia, as evaluated in the forearm with strain gauge plethysmography, was blunted by pharmacological inhibition of COX.
-In healthy volunteers, acute reductions in the peak response ranging from 20 to 30 % were reported following acute oral administration of indomethacin (1.25 mg/kg) (Kilbom and Wennmalm 1976, Nowak and Wennmalm 1979), ibuprofen (1.2 g) (Engelke et al. 1996), or acetylsalicylate (2x 30 mg/kg) (Carlsson et al. 1983).
-We essentially reproduced these findings, although the decrease of peak forearm muscle hyperemia observed with 1 g acetylsalicylate amounted to somewhat less (17 %, Fig. 4) than the 30 % reported by Carlson et al. (1983), who used a much larger dose of the same drug.
+In healthy volunteers, acute reductions in the peak response ranging from 20 to 30% were reported following acute oral administration of indomethacin (1.25 mg/kg) (Kilbom et al. 1976; Nowak et al. 1979), ibuprofen (1.2 g) (Engelke et al. 1996), or acetylsalicylate (2x 30 mg/kg) (Carlsson et al. 1983a).
+We essentially reproduced these findings, although the decrease of peak forearm muscle hyperemia observed with 1 g acetylsalicylate amounted to somewhat less (17%, Figure 4) than the 30% reported by Carlson et al (Carlsson et al. 1983a), who used a much larger dose of the same drug.
 Thus, the dose of acetylsalicylate chosen in the present study may not have been sufficient to exert a maximal effect on reactive hyperemia in forearm muscle.
-Nevertheless, we and others have previously shown that 1 g acetylsalicylate administered orally was able to completely abolish the prostanoid dependent vasodilation induced in the skin by local application of anodal current (Durand et al. 2002, Golay et al. 2004).
-In forearm skin, this dose of acetylsalicylate had no effect on peak reactive hyperemia but reduced its duration (Figures 3 and 4).
+Nevertheless, we and others have previously shown that 1 g acetylsalicylate administered orally was able to completely abolish the prostanoid dependent vasodilation induced in the skin by local application of anodal current (Durand et al. 2002; Golay et al. 2004).
+In forearm skin, this dose of acetylsalicylate had no effect on peak reactive hyperemia but reduced its duration (figures 3 and 4).
 This finding must be taken with some caution considering the limited number of subjects in Experiment 2.
 Nevertheless, it might reconcile apparently discordant results obtained by various authors who did not report the full time course of reactive hyperemia, as evaluated in forearm skin with laser Doppler flowmetry.
-Moppet et al. (2003) described that the peak response was unaffected by either ibuprofen (800 mg) or rofecoxib (25 mg), but provided no information on the later time course.
-By contrast, while not reporting on the peak response, Bingelli et al. (2003) found a 25 % reduction by acetylsalicylate (1 g) of postischemic skin blood flow measured after 30-60 s of reperfusion.
+Moppet et al described that the peak response was unaffected by either ibuprofen (800 mg) or rofecoxib(25 mg) (Moppett et al. 2003) but provided no information on the later time course.
+By contrast, while not reporting on the peak response, Bingelli et al found a 25% reduction by acetylsalicylate (1 g) of postischemic skin blood flow measured after 30-60 seconds of reperfusion (Binggeli et al. 2003).
 Similarly, another study describing a depression of skin reactive hyperemia following administration of indomethacin in fact only reports the area under curve of the response (Bisgaard et al. 1986).
-In finger skin, indomethacin (1.5 mg/kg) reduced peak reactive hyperemia, which however was measured with finger plethysmography rather than with laser Doppler flowmetry, such that the first 15 s of the response were missed.
+In finger skin, indomethacin (1.5 mg/kg) reduced peak reactive hyperemia, which however was measured with finger plethysmography rather than with laser Doppler flowmetry, such that the first 15 seconds of the response were missed.
 Finally, our previous report (Dalle-Ave et al. 2004) that acetylsalicylate did not affect skin reactive hyperemia may have been due to the lower dose used in that study (0.5 g) in comparison with the present one (1 g).